ravirahman/Bitcard-Backend/Readme.md

     2. Provides a virtual VISA card # on demand, loaded with the specified amount of BTC in USD

-## How to use
+## How to develop
-Unfortunately, the Capital One Nessie API does not allow for real transactions.
-But, if you still want to try it out:
+1. Fork this repository
-1. `git clone` this repository
+1. `npm install`
-1. Load the `extension` folder into chrome via the extension developer tools
+1. Enhance it!
-1. Update the chrome extension ID in `index.js`, line `108`
+1. Submit a pull request

-1. Enjoy!
+_Note that all transactions will NOT generate a usable card number and instead will be considered as donations.
+Thank you!_